HSN: History

-In September 2000, Home Shopping Network officially changes its name to HSN.
+In September 2000, Home Shopping Network changed its name to HSN.

 Mindy Grossman became CEO of HSN in 2006, and aggressively reinvented and relaunched the brand.
-She took HSN public in 2008, and has overseen its multibillion-dollar retail portfolio and multimedia expansion.
+She took HSN public in 2008 and has overseen its multibillion-dollar retail portfolio and multimedia expansion.
 Grossman left HSNi in May 2017 to helm Weight Watchers.
-On August 19, 2012, HSN co-founder Roy Speer died after a long illness.
-Bud Paxson died on January 9, 2015.

 In April 2017, HSN CEO Mindy Grossman stepped down to assume the CEO position at Weight Watchers.
-On July 6, 2017, Liberty Interactive announced it would buy the remaining 62% of HSN stock it did not already own in order to acquire the company for its QVC Group.
+On July 6, 2017, Liberty Interactive announced it would buy the remaining 62% of HSN stock it did not already own to acquire the company for its QVC Group.
 QVC CEO Mike George would be CEO of the combined company.

-In September 2018, HSN had partnered with Pickler & Ben talk show for a "shop the show" feature that allows viewers to buy featured items from HSN via the show's website and HSN.com.
+In September 2018, HSN had partnered with Pickler & Ben for a "shop the show" feature that allows viewers to buy featured items from HSN via the show's website and HSN.com.